UrbanAnalyst/gtfsrouter/README.md

 ![](isochrone.png)

-The isochrone hull also quantifies its total area and length-to-width ratio.
+The isochrone hull also quantifies its total area and width-to-length ratio.

 ## GTFS Structure